The Legend of Bagger Vance: Critical response

 On Rotten Tomatoes The Legend of Bagger Vance has an approval rating of 43% based on reviews from 130 critics, with an average rating of 5.23/10.
 The website's critical consensus reads, "Despite the talent involved in The Legend of Bagger Vance, performances are hindered by an inadequate screenplay full of flat characters and bad dialogue.
 Also, not much happens, and some critics are offended by how the film glosses over issues of racism."
 On Metacritic, the film has a weighted average score of 47 out of 100, based on 35 critics, indicating "mixed or average reviews".
 Audiences surveyed by CinemaScore gave the film a grade B+ on scale of A to F.

-Film critic Roger Ebert, who gave it 3½ stars, said, "It handles a sports movie the way Billie Holiday handled a trashy song, by finding the love and pain beneath the story.
+Film critic Roger Ebert, who gave it 3 1/2 stars, said, "It handles a sports movie the way Billie Holiday handled a trashy song, by finding the love and pain beneath the story.
 Redford and his writer, Jeremy Leven, starting from a novel by Steven Pressfield, are very clear in their minds about what they want to do.
 They want to explain why it is possible to devote your life to the love of golf, and they want to hint that golf and life may have a lot in common".
 The BBC's George Perry called it a "sumptuously photographed film" but added that "in spite of being lovely to look at, it is pretentious piffle, although Will Smith shows skill and subtlety in his ludicrous role".

 The film was criticized by several African American commentators and reviewers for employing the "Magical Negro" stereotype.
 The film would later be cited by Spike Lee as an example of a film with a Magical Negro, stating that "Blacks are getting lynched left and right, and [Bagger Vance is] more concerned about improving Matt Damon's golf swing!"

 Box office

 The Legend of Bagger Vance opened at No. 3 at the U.S. box office behind Charlie's Angels and Meet the Parents, grossing $11,516,712 from 2,061 theaters.
-However, despite having things like high-profile actors, the film was not a box office success, declining 45.2% in its second weekend to $6,315,993 and then sinking 55.4% to $2,817,983 in its third weekend.
+However, despite having high-profile actors, the film was not a box office success, declining 45.2% in its second weekend to $6,315,993 and then sinking 55.4% to $2,817,983 in its third weekend.
 Its domestic theatrical run ended with only $30,919,168, while overseas, it would only gross $8,540,259, despite the huge effort which film director Robert Redford’s production company Wildwood Enterprises and Eureka, the European conglomerate of Wildwood, made to make the film a success in Europe.
 The film's box office gross amounted to $39.5 million against an $80 million budget.